-These delicious bites are the PERFECT party food!
+These delicious bites are the PERFECT party or game day food!
+A ham and cheese combo are wrapped up perfectly in a salty and buttery crust to make the perfect finger food.
 Don't be intimidated by the cooking process.
 It's way easier than it looks!
 You will not be disappointed.

 I had been stalking this particular recipe on Pinterest for quite some time (source: penniesonaplatter.com).
 We had some people over a while back, so it was the perfect opportunity to finally make these cute little bites!
 I had never made soft pretzels before, but I do have deliciously wonderful memories of them.
 Back in my poor, single years (as opposed to my current poor, married years, ha), I was a waitron at Timberwolves games.
 Isn't that a funny word?
 Waitron?
 Anyhow, before the madness began each night, we had the option to eat either a free hot dog or a free soft pretzel.
 I usually opted for the pretzel, along with a container of warm, gooey cheese for dipping.
 I never got tired of those things.